Bohdan-Khomtchouk/Biochat/README.md

 `Biochat` aims at providing an interactive workbench for biological databases (e.g., [Gene Expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov), [miRBase](http://www.mirbase.org/), [TCGA](https://cancergenome.nih.gov/), [Human Epigenome Atlas](https://www.genboree.org/epigenomeatlas/index.rhtml), etc.) to learn to communicate with each other by matching and pairing data records across the biological data-verse (terabytes of publicly available data).  `Biochat` is written in Common Lisp and operates based on efficient categorization and pairing of similar items (e.g., words that describe data records) into groups.
 It is basically the high performance computing (HPC) data science equivalent of the chemistry saying "like dissolves like."

-## Significance

-We apply the "like dissolves like" principle to teach data files to learn to talk to each other (quite literally).
-In order to talk, data must first be able to find each other in space (not a trivial task, considering that there are dozens of bioinformatics databases out there... see how we've tackled this problem with <a href="https://github.com/Bohdan-Khomtchouk/PubData">PubData</a>).
-So how, for example, is an RNA-seq dataset supposed to find its potentially related ChIP-seq dataset (e.g., according to some combination of similar cell type, histone mark, sequencing details, etc.)?
-Through metadata, of course!
-However, for the datasets to meet each other via a similar metadata footprint requires sophisticated NLP strategies to introduce them.
-Once the datasets meet, we can let the conversations (i.e., integrative bioinformatics analyses) begin!
-Hence the name: `Biochat`.

 ## Example

 Here is a sample run from `Biochat` using record #10 as input from the Gene Expression Omnibus (GEO) database: